Last Updated: May 03, 2026 | 08:02 BST

 Credit: Imago

 West Ham find themselves among a number of big Premier League clubs fighting for their survival this season.
-Going into the final four matches of the league season, the Hammers are hovering around the relegation zone.
-A last-gasp 2-1 victory over Everton could prove crucial, and it was a win that kept them outside of the relegation zone.
-Earlier in April, they suffered penalty shoot-out heartache to Leeds United in the FA Cup quarter-finals, but at least now they can focus solely on the battle for survival.
+Going into the final three matches of the league season, the Hammers are hovering around the relegation zone.
+A demoralising 3-0 defeat at Brentford could prove costly, and the final three matches of the season are going to be extremely tense.
+In April, the Hammers suffered penalty shoot-out heartache to Leeds United in the FA Cup quarter-finals, meaning their sole focus is on the battle for survival.

 WEST HAM